Skip to main content

 • SURF - SLAC Ultimate RTL Framework

-S3AI - SLAC Streaming Sandbox for AI
+S3AI - SLAC Sandbox for Streaming AI

 The SLAC EdgeAI team has partnered with a number of private companies and research institutions to demonstrate and benchmark unique hardware in the task of ultrahigh throughput AI inference and conventional algorithms for streaming data processing.
 Such a sandbox allows for pair-programming with the domain experts who bring the algorithms together with the hardware engineers and architects who can creatively leverage their unique hardware to execute pieces of those algorithms in optimal low latency and high throughput ways.